Return to my

 desert.
 I had seen aerial pictures of the Danakil

-depression a few months earlier, and I felt immediately attracted toward this place.
+depression a few months earlier, and I felt immediately attracted toward this

-Afars) were feared across North-East Africa as
+(the Afars) were feared across North-East Africa

 In 1973, King Haile Selassie was still ruling Ethiopia and Erythrea was part of Ethiopia.